WHERE TO BUY E-SCOOTERS IN BRISTOL

 What is an e-scooter?

-Electric scooters (e-scooters_, such as the Xiaomi M365 and Segway ES2 are powered transporters suitable for teenagers and adults.
+Electric scooters (e-scooters), such as those in the new Xiaomi range, are powered transporters suitable for teenagers and adults.
 They came to prominence in the USA and Europe when scooter hire companies Bird and Lime put thousands of them on urban streets.
-They remain controversial in the UK (as of March 2020) due to not being legal on public roads.
-However, Bristol falls within a Future Motor Zone, where e-scooters will be trialled by the government and, although Avon and Somerset Police claim to have no information on how they police e-scooters, there have been no reports of the police seizing e-scooters in the city.
+They remain controversial in the UK (as of July 2020) due to not being legal on public roads (unless hired).
+However, Bristol falls within a Future Motor Zone, where e-scooters will be trialled and, although Avon and Somerset Police claim to have no information on how they police e-scooters, there have been no reports of the police seizing e-scooters in the city.
 So Bristol would seem to be an e-scooter friendly city.

 Where to buy e-scooters in Bristol?